microsoftgraph/msgraph-sdk-powershell/src/DeviceManagement/beta/docs/Update-MgBetaDeviceManagementReusableSetting.md

 ```

 ### -RootDefinitionId
-Root setting definition if the setting is a child setting.
+Root setting definition id if the setting is a child setting.

 ```yaml
 Type: System.String